minisodan/OvativeGroup/docs/source/easyocr.rst

     :type image_url: str
     :return: A Pillow Image object created from the downloaded image.

-    This function retrieves an image from the specified URL and converts it into a Pillow Image object for further processing.
+    Retrieves an image from the specified URL and converts it into a Pillow Image object for further processing.

 draw_boxes Function
 ===================